-Mercy College Student Bill of Rights
+Mercy University Student Bill of Rights

-When reporting or responding to sexual misconduct, sexual violence, and/or relationship violence, all Mercy College students have the right to:
+When reporting or responding to sexual misconduct, sexual violence, and/or relationship violence, all Mercy University students have the right to:

-- Make a report to local law enforcement and/or State Police; - Have disclosures of domestic violence, dating violence, stalking and sexual assault treated seriously; - Make a decision about whether to disclose a crime or violation and participate in the disciplinary process and/or criminal justice process free from pressure by the College; - Participate in a College disciplinary process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard; - Be treated with dignity and to receive from the College courteous, fair, and respectful health care and counseling services, where available; - Be free from any suggestion that the reporting individual is at fault when these crimes and violations are committed, or should have acted in a different manner to avoid such crimes or violations: - Describe the incident to as few College representatives as practicable and not be required to unnecessarily repeat a description of the incident; - Be protected from retaliation by the College, any student the accused and/or respondent, and/or their friends, family and acquaintances within the jurisdiction of the College; - Access to at least one level of appeal of a determination; - Be accompanied by an advisor of choice who may assist and advise a reporting individual, respondent throughout the disciplinary process, including during all meetings and hearings related to such process; and - Exercise civil rights and practice of religion without interference by the investigative, criminal justice or disciplinary process of the College.
+- Make a report to local law enforcement and/or State Police; - Have disclosures of domestic violence, dating violence, stalking and sexual assault treated seriously; - Make a decision about whether to disclose a crime or violation and participate in the disciplinary process and/or criminal justice process free from pressure by the University; - Participate in a University disciplinary process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard; - Be treated with dignity and to receive from the University courteous, fair, and respectful health care and counseling services, where available; - Be free from any suggestion that the reporting individual is at fault when these crimes and violations are committed, or should have acted in a different manner to avoid such crimes or violations; - Describe the incident to as few University representatives as practicable and not be required to unnecessarily repeat a description of the incident; - Be protected from retaliation by the University, any student the accused and/or respondent, and/or their friends, family and acquaintances within the jurisdiction of the University; - Access to at least one level of appeal of a determination; - Be accompanied by an advisor of choice who may assist and advise a reporting individual, respondent throughout the disciplinary process, including during all meetings and hearings related to such process; and - Exercise civil rights and practice of religion without interference by the investigative, criminal justice or disciplinary process of the University.

-For additional information and a copy of the Mercy College Policy and Procedures Relating to Sexual Misconduct contact: Thomas McDonald, Title IX Coordinator/Equity Compliance Specialist, tmcdonald7@mercy.edu, Office: 914.674.7679, Cell: 914.839.0131, or visit: www.mercy.edu/about-mercy/title-ix.
+For additional information and a copy of the Mercy University Policy and Procedures Relating to Sexual Misconduct contact: titleix.equity@mercy.edu, Office number: 914-674-7679, or visit www.mercy.edu/about-mercy/title-ix.